AntikoreDev/aidanish/README.md

 All entries are spanish-based, that means all of them are a translation to a spanish word, so you will see `hola → hai` instead of `hello → hai`

+## Language Basics
+A few sentences that you can easily use in normal speech

+- Hai, com zu astei? → _Hello.
+How are you?_
+- Na loi zer → _I love you_
+- Naito grazei → _Thank you_
+- Non lanai → _Your welcome_
+- Na taine 18 yarit → _I am 18 years old_
+- Na sei John → _I am John_
+- Donde zu vivai? → _Where do you live?_
+- Na vivai en Espanna → _I live in Spain_
+- Diskare → _I'm sorry_
+- Non lanaiet → _Don't worry_
+- La tempera astei aito nauhen → _The temperatura is warm today_

+### Some interesting quotes
+**These ain't literal translations** but adaptations so they mean the same, or they just resemble to a real quote

+"Beiet perso am tentaoro e so izkribeie, beiet homo e so expreseie"_ _Give a pen to a man and they will write, give it to a human and they will express_

+"Morto en pluva argaie eir"
+_May death rain upon them_

+"Loi paz e ordo"
+_Love, peace and order_

+"Aer paire, lude noi"
+_When the air speaks, the group is quiet_

+"Air aidanakia, imperia magna"
+_Long live Aidanace, great empire_

+"Inferno rata tendai koi baine intentio"
+_Road to hell is paved with good intentions_

 ## Glossary of files
 * Running `all.py` will put all entries from all text files on `lexicon/types` into `lexicon/all.txt`.
 * Running `words.py` will put all the aidanish words from all text files on `lexicon/types` into `words.txt` without repeating.